Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner

 You’ll depart for a tour of Speyer and its eponymous 11th-century cathedral.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many former emperors and heads of state.
 Your afternoon is at leisure to continue your discoveries, or you can join an optional tour to Heidelberg.
-Unforgettable Moment: Later, you will enjoy a meal and conversation during an insightful home-hosted dinner.
+Later, you will enjoy a meal and conversation during an insightful home-hosted dinner.

 Join an optional tour to Heidelberg, a UNESCO World Heritage Site that is home to Germany’s oldest college, Heidelberg University.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.